 Background InformationInclude a description of the issue; a statement outlining how the resolution would change the issue; the rationale for the proposed course of action.
 Maximum one page for the background information.Tip: Can be used to supplement the “Whereas” clause.

 The resolution contact person (or designate) presents the resolution at the AGM.
 After the resolution has been presented, it becomes the property of the assembly.
 At that point, an amendment to your resolution may be put forward.
 The assembly votes on whether to adopt the amendment or not.

 Late resolutions must be submitted to the Registrar/CEO prior to the commencement of the AGM for review; require a two-thirds vote by the assembly to be accepted for debate; and are subject to available agenda time.

-Resolution Form to submit your late resolution for the 2016 AGM.
+Please use the Resolution Form to submit your late resolution for the 2017 AGM.